What Causes a Gum Boil (Fistula)?

 Gum boils go by many names, gum boil or fistula, but medically it is known as a parulus.
 It is the exit point through the gums and sometimes the bone through which an abscessed tooth drains.

 I have heard patients call it a pimple, and once it drains, pus may emanate from the fistulous tract.
-It is an obvious dental infection caused by either a gum infection, a foreign body, an abscessed tooth, a split tooth, or a failing root canal.
+It is an obvious dental infection caused by either a gum infection (periodontal infection), a foreign body, an abscessed tooth, a split tooth, a failing root canal or a retained deciduous (baby) tooth with the permanent tooth erupting beneath it.

-There are three types of gum boils.
+There are Four types of gum boils.
 The first is a periapical abscess, meaning around the apex or tip of the root of a tooth, often called an abscessed tooth.
 The infection is around the tooth root and results in pressure build up.
 This causes pain in the bone as well as the tooth, if not relieved by extraction or root canal.
 The root canal relieves the pressure as well as the discomfort.
+An extraction also relieves the pressure and discomfort.
+If it is caused by and abscessed baby tooth which leads to an early extraction, a space maintainer may be required to hold the space open for the erupting permanent tooth.
+If the permanent tooth will be erupting soon, the space maintainer is not necessary.

 The second type of abscess is called a periodontal abscess, sometimes called a gum abscess.
-A pressure increase due to a foreign object within the gum tissue surrounding the tooth, or a pocket between the tooth and gums, can cause this type of abscess.
-The first is within the tooth and the second is outside the tooth.
+A pressure increase due to a foreign object within the gum tissue surrounding the tooth, or a pocket between the bone and gums, can cause this type of abscess.
+The foreign object may be just that, or it may be a tooth fragment, a splinter of bone, or even a retained suture.
+The pocket may also be formed as a result of poor oral hygiene resulting in bone resorption.
+This would require improved oral hygiene and possible periodontal therapy.

 The third type of gumboil is pericoronal (around the crown of a tooth).
 It is usually associated with a wisdom tooth which is erupting and the gum tissue becomes infected or inflamed.

-The periapical abscess (around the root tip of a tooth) is usually caused by neglected decay which has reached the pulp of the tooth and infections travels to the root tip, a cracked tooth allowing harmful bacteria to infiltrate the pulp or nerve canal which also results in infection, or a nerve dying with the same result.
+The fourth type is called a periapical abscess (around the root tip of a tooth) and is usually caused by neglected decay which has reached the pulp of the tooth and infection travels to the root tip, a cracked tooth allowing harmful bacteria to infiltrate the pulp or nerve canal which also results in infection, or a nerve dying with the same result.
 Whatever the cause, there is a resultant tooth ache which, if left untreated, will lead to a gum boil and pus, and therefore the fistulous tract.
+The treatment for this condition is either extraction or root canal.

 Gum Boil Symptoms